Meals That Heal – Baked Tofu with Ginger Rice

 Since most of us have to prepare dinner for ourselves that means spending some time in the kitchen before dinner is on the table.
 While shortcuts to cooking are nice, what we really want is to come home after work to a meal that takes little prep time.
 Did you know that most of our meals in the meal plan take no longer than 30 minutes to cook?
 That means you have more time to do the things you love!

-Try this crispy baked tofu and veggie stir-fry for a colorful low prep meal packed with flavour from the fiery ginger, chili sauce and fresh lime.
+Try this crispy tofu with ginger rice and veggie stir-fry for a colorful low prep meal packed with flavour from the fiery ginger, chili sauce and fresh lime.

 Eastern View: Tofu is made by curdling soy milk and pressing the curds into blocks.
 It is availability in a variety of textures from soft or silken to hard.
 Tofu may be fermented, sweetened, or flavored in some instances.